mdnetto/WISE/README.md

 Let's open up the HTML file for Simon and look at the tags.

 1. In your editor, look for a file called simon.html
-2. Try re-arranging the tags which have an id with q1, q2, q3, or q4
+2. Try re-arranging the tags which have an id with q1, q2, q3, or q4 HINT: they on lines 11-15
 ```
 <div id="q2" class="quadrant" data-tile="2"></div>
 <div id="q3" class="quadrant" data-tile="3"></div>